MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

 In this task, you create a plugin that allows you to add songs to the user's recently played list and get the list of recently played songs.
 For simplicity, the recently played songs are stored in a text file.

-1. Create a new folder in the 'Lab01-Project' directory and name it 'Plugins.'
+1. Create a new folder in the 'Lab01-Project' directory (where the `.csproj` project file is located) and name it 'Plugins.'

 1. In the 'Plugins' folder, create a new file 'MusicLibraryPlugin.cs'